Two veteran flight attendants dumped for younger blondes claim United Airlines discriminated against them on the basis of age.

-They want compensation in addition to punitive payments.
+They want compensation in addition to punitive penalties.

 Flight attendants dumped for younger blondes

-The women say the discrimination involved special charter flights for professional sporting teams.
+The women say the age discrimination involved special charter flights for professional sporting teams.

 For example, the National Football League, Major League Baseball and National Collegiate Athletic Association.

 The lawsuit says United assigns “young, white, female, and also predominantly blonde/blue-eyed” cabin crew to the special flights.

 One of the plaintiffs is Kim Guillory, a black woman who has worked at the carrier for 28 years.

 She described the airline’s policy as “blatant discrimination”.

 The other plaintiff is Sharon Tesler, who has worked for United for 34 years.

 She described the alleged discrimination as “dehumanising” and also “demoralising”.